kochiBR/SOCK-Rebalance/README.md

 *Rebalance for the shuttle from SOCK.*

-Increase of x Tons to the orbiter to balance with the new stack from ORANGES Increase Prop Capacity Due to Higher Mass from the orbiter Increase on Photon Corp SRB´s gimbal range from 4 degrees to 7 degrees for flight stability and ajustments based on real specs
+Increase of 24 ish Tons to the orbiter to balance with the new stack from ORANGES Increase Prop Capacity Due to Higher Mass from the orbiter Increase on Photon Corp SRB´s gimbal range from 4 degrees to 7 degrees for flight stability and ajustments based on real specs